-The Cohort 2020s starts in January 2021 - measurement choices must be fast and pragmatic.
-GenV's Vanguard 1 (n \approx 2400 newborns) commences in April 2020, Vanguard 2 (n \approx 3500 newborns) in September 2020, and the main Cohort 2020s (targeting 170,000 newborns and their parents) in January 2021.
-It is anticipated that digital measurement waves will commence when infants are around 3 months of age.
-Allowing 3 months for ethical approval, the content of early measures must therefore be finalised as Vanguard 1 commences in April 2020.
+The Cohort 2020s aims to commence its recruitment period (targeting 170,000 newborns born over 2 full years and their parents) from early 2021, preceded by one or more Vanguards.
+Therefore, measurement choices must be fast and pragmatic.
+(It is anticipated that digital measurement waves will commence when infants are around 3 months of age.
+Allowing 3 months for ethical approval, the content of early measures must therefore be finalised by end 2020.
 In practice, it needs to be earlier than this so that the technical delivery can also be developed, implemented and tested.

-This document explores and summarises the principles that will enable GenV to make robust choices of outcome and exposure measures within its accelerated timeframe.
+This document has laid out the principles that will enable GenV to make robust choices of outcome and exposure measures within its accelerated timeframe.